Battle of the Nile: Aftermath

 Throughout the week, Aboukir Bay was surrounded by bonfires lit by Bedouin tribesmen in celebration of the British victory.
 On 5 August, Leander was despatched to Cádiz with messages for Earl St. Vincent carried by Captain Edward Berry.
 Over the next few days the British landed all but 200 of the captured prisoners on shore under strict terms of parole, although Bonaparte later ordered them to be formed into an infantry unit and added to his army.
 The wounded officers taken prisoner were held on board Vanguard, where Nelson regularly entertained them at dinner.
 Historian Joseph Allen recounts that on one occasion Nelson, whose eyesight was still suffering following his wound, offered toothpicks to an officer who had lost his teeth and then passed a snuff-box to an officer whose nose had been torn off, causing much embarrassment.
 On 8 August the fleet's boats stormed Aboukir Island, which surrendered without a fight.
 The landing party removed four of the guns and destroyed the rest along with the fort they were mounted in, renaming the island "Nelson's Island".

-On 10 August, Nelson sent Lieutenant Thomas Duval from Zealous with messages to the government in India.
-Duval travelled across the Middle East overland via camel train to Aleppo and took the East India Company ship Fly from Basra to Bombay, acquainting Governor-General of India Viscount Wellesley with the situation in Egypt.
+On 10 August, Nelson sent Lieutenant Thomas Duval from Zealous with messages to East India Company (EIC) authorities in India.
+Duval travelled across the Middle East overland via camel train to Aleppo and took the EIC ship Fly from Basra to Bombay, acquainting Governor-General of India Viscount Wellesley with the situation in Egypt.
 On 12 August the frigates under Captain Thomas Moutray Waller and under Captain George Johnstone Hope, and the sloop under Captain Robert Retalick, arrived off Alexandria.
 Initially the British mistook the frigate squadron for French warships and Swiftsure chased them away.
 They returned the following day once the error had been realised.
 The same day as the frigates arrived, Nelson sent Mutine to Britain with dispatches, under the command of Lieutenant Thomas Bladen Capel, who had replaced Hardy after the latter's promotion to captain of Vanguard.
 On 14 August, Nelson sent Orion, Majestic, Bellerophon, Minotaur, Defence, Audacious, Theseus, Franklin, Tonnant, Aquilon, Conquérant, Peuple Souverain, and Spartiate to sea under the command of Saumarez.
 Many ships had only jury masts and it took a full day for the convoy to reach the mouth of the bay, finally sailing into open water on 15 August.
 On 16 August the British burned and destroyed the grounded prize Heureux as no longer fit for service and on 18 August also burned Guerrier and Mercure.
 On 19 August, Nelson sailed for Naples with Vanguard, Culloden, and Alexander, leaving Hood in command of Zealous, Goliath, Swiftsure, and the recently joined frigates to watch over French activities at Alexandria.